carp-lang/carp-docker/README.md

 # carp-docker

-A Dockerfiles for Carp development, and trying out Carp without installing!
+Dockerfiles for Carp development, and trying out Carp without installing!

-- [carplang/carp:latest](Dockerfile) - *native executable/c builder*
+The following Dockerfiles are provided:

+- [carplang/carp:latest](Dockerfile) — *a native executable or C build host*
-- [carplang/carp:emcc](Dockerfile.emcc) *same as above + WASM/ASM.js compiler*
+- [carplang/carp:emcc](Dockerfile.emcc) — *a WASM/ASM.js build host*

 ## Try it!